trivago/gollum/docs/producers/kafka.rst

 This producers sends messages to a Kafka cluster using Shopify's `Sarama <https://github.com/Shopify/sarama>`_ library.
 Any setting here reflects settings from this library.
+This producer uses a fuse breaker if the connection reports an error.
+See the `API documentation <http://gollum.readthedocs.org/en/latest/producers/kafka.html>`_ for additional details.

 Parameters
 ----------